oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/domain-home-in-image/README.md

 * Make sure the WebLogic operator is running.
 * The operator requires WebLogic Server 12.2.1.3.0 with patch 28076014 applied.
 Refer to [Weblogic Docker images](../../../../../site/weblogic-docker-images.md) for details on how to create one.
 If a different `domainHomeImageBase` (see Configuration table below) is specified, the specified image needs to be built locally or pulled from a repository.
 * Create a Kubernetes namespace for the domain unless the intention is to use the default namespace.
-* In the same Kubernetes namespace, create the Kubernetes persistent volume where the log home will be hosted, and the Kubernetes persistent volume claim for the domain.
+* If logHomeOnPV is enabled, create the Kubernetes persistent volume where the log home will be hosted, and the Kubernetes persistent volume claim for the domain in the same Kubernates namespace.
 For samples to create a PV and PVC, see [Create sample PV and PVC](../../create-weblogic-domain-pv-pvc/README.md).
 * Create the Kubernetes secrets `username` and `password` of the admin account in the same Kubernetes namespace as the domain.

 ## Use the script to create a domain